Senior (10+ yrs call)

 Sarah has embraced technology and has podcasts available via CPD cast.

-Sarah has been named Travel Lawyer of the Year 2020/2021 by Best Lawyers UK.
+Sarah was named Travel Lawyer of the Year 2020/2021 by Best Lawyers UK.

 Sarah has been awarded a Lawyer Monthly Women in Law 2020 Award in recognition of her outstanding legal expertise and contribution within Personal Injury.